Below is a guide to taking a CSV of up to 50,000 keywords and clustering them by topic — with keyword intent applied as well.

 input_file = list(upload.keys())[0] # get the name of the uploaded file

-Defaulted to the faster one.
-The best quality option runs better on a premium colab subscription.
+Sentence Transformer — Defaulted to the faster model.
+The higher-quality option works better on a paid Colab subscription.

-This confirms which character enconding your csv is and makes changes if needed.
+Confirms which character encoding your CSV uses and adjusts if needed.

 acceptable_confidence = .8